 Hidalgo County reports 3 COVID-related deaths, all unvaccinated

-The deaths include a man in his 70s from Donna, a man in his 60s from Edinburg and a man in his 70s from Edinburg.
+The deaths include a woman in her 60s from McAllen, a man in his 70s from McAllen and a man in his 60s from San Juan.

 |Age Range